Two-Edged Sword

 —Revelation 1:16

 What we say is powerful.
-Remember, God simply spoke the entire world into existence.
-And if that were not enough, the Lord told us that we would be judged by every word we say.
-Yet, even though we see this is true, why are we bombarded as the entire world, including the church and other Christians, tells us to speak our minds?
-Let’s search to discover the Source of truth.
-What does God have to say?
+Did you know that God simply spoke the entire world into existence?
+And if that were not enough for us to pay attention to our words, the Lord told us that we would be judged by every word we say.
+Yet, even though Christians and preachers should know this is true, why then are we still being bombarded like the people in the world?
+Everyone, it seems, including Christians, have embraced the lie that it's important that we speak our minds and share our feelings.

 The Tongue: Small, Yet Deadly!